Filter Cookbook

 |---|---|---|

-eq / bare value | Any field | Exact equality |
+eq / bare value | String, Number, Boolean, Date, Select | Exact equality |

-neq | Any field | Not equal |
+neq | String, Number, Boolean, Date, Select | Not equal |

-gt, gte, lt, lte | Number, Date | Numeric/date comparisons |
+gt, gte, lt, lte | Number, Date, String, Select (ordinal) | Comparison |

-contains | String, name | Substring match |
+regex | String, Select, MultiSelect | ECMAScript regex match |

-in | Any scalar | Value is in provided set |
+in | String, Number, Select, MultiSelect | Value is in provided set |

-is_null | Any field | Field is null (true) or set (false) |
+exists | Any field | Field is non-null (true) or null (false) |

 has_tag | Thogit | Tag is attached |